svetob/blog/content/blog/elixir-logstash-json.md

   end
 ```

 And we are done!
+Now you will see your JSON logs both on your console and appearing in Logstash's output.

 # Conclusion

 We saw how to implement an Elixir Logger backend.
 We used [Connection](https://github.com/fishcakez/connection) and its TCP connection example to send logs to Logstash as JSON via TCP.
-Finally we made our library faster and more resilient by creating a pool of TCP connection workers reading messages from a [BlockingQueue](https://github.com/joekain/BlockingQueue) message buffer.
+Finally we made our library faster and more resilient by creating a pool of TCP connection workers, reading messages from a [BlockingQueue](https://github.com/joekain/BlockingQueue) message buffer.

 Thanks for reading!